 Now you need to repeat the whole process.
 Alatreon can still switch to its third element — unless you break the second horn before the second Escaton Judgment.
 This will force the beast to switch back to its original form yet again.
 By this point you should be close to just killing the dang thing.

 Once you finish the assignment, there will be two event quests to choose from: “The Evening Star” and “Dawn of the Death Star.”
 The former mission works just like the special assignment, going from fire, to dragon, to ice.
 Whereas Dawn of the Death Star is just the opposite.
 Once you have the pattern down, though, you just need to make sure you match the damage you’re doing to its weaknesses.
 They look like the following

 - Fire Mode is weak to ice damage.

 - Ice Mode is weak to fire damage.

 - Dragon mode is weak to dragon damage (and the only phase of the fight that lets you break horns).

-Natural partbreaker from the Switch Axe or Gunlance will also help break those pesky horns.
+Natural Partbreaker from the Switch Axe or Gunlance can help break those pesky horns.
+It’s not that hard to do without, though.
 Flash Pods come in super handy as well.
 They will knock the standard creature to the ground out of Flight Mode, just like a normal monster.
 That’s your opportunity to get a few hits in and hopefully break those horns!
 Just bear in mind that Alatreon is only weak to Flash Pods when it is not enraged.

 Astera Jerky is also your friend.
 The Alatreon shockwave attack works just like Supernova from Lunastra.
 That is to say, it does “red health” damage rather than direct damage.
 Spamming the instant Astera Jerky will refill your health as it drains and help you survive through Escaton Judgment.
 Astera Jerky also combos with Wide-Range.
 That means support builds are helpful when playing with friends and strangers.